Ernestoffor/disaster_response_app/README.md

 The web app includes flask, html, css and javascript for the front end of the application.
 It is inside `app` directory containing templates with html, css and javascript as well as a run.py file that implements flask for visualizations.

+### Requirements for Running and Using the App
+The following software packages are necessary to successfully run the app:
+- python 3.6 or later
+- plotly
+- pandas
+- nltk
+- flask
+- sqlalchemy
+- joblib

 ### Instructions on Running the App:
 1. Run the following commands in the project's root directory to set up your database and model.